-The Department of Commerce & Economic Opportunity (DCEO) provides incentives for electric vehicle (EV) infrastructure.
+The Department of Commerce provides incentives for electric vehicle (EV) infrastructure and industry development.

 EV Infrastructure Rebate Program

-Rebates cover 50% of equipment and installation (materials and labor) costs up to the following caps:
+Rebates have historically covered 50% of equipment and installation (materials and labor) costs up to the following caps:

 - $3,750 per networked single station (stations that have a cellular or internet connection);